Jamstack Won't Replace WordPress

 What is Serverless Architecture?

-A Serverless Architecture is a type of Server Architecture that involves the usage of servers the developer has no control over. 😑 Yes.
-You read that right.
-In Serverless Architectures, the responsibility of server management is transferred to third-party services (i.e AWS, GCP, CDN, etc).
+A Serverless Architecture is a type of Server Architecture that involves the usage of servers the developer has no control over.

-As a reminder, serving web pages is a use case of Workers, but not their sole purpose.
-The actual purpose of Workers is to allow developers to run functions (lambdas, etc) without managing a server.
+In Serverless Architectures, the responsibility of server management is transferred to third-party services (e.g AWS, GCP, CDN, etc).
+Developers use Workers to run functions (lambdas, etc) without managing a server.
 Then, the third-party service charges the developer for the used computing power.

 Since these “functions” are typically executed “on the edge”, using a serverless architecture is also referred to as “serving from the edge”.